 - Select & shop for recipes early and write down a menu (even if it’s only for you).
 That way you can check that everything you made early actually makes in onto the table (yep – I’ve forgotten the cranberry sauce in the back of the fridge…).

 - Don’t over-do the table.
 Candles and dried leaves are perfect – anything else should just be something you enjoy doing.

 - Prep as much in advance as possible.
 Follow this printable and make rolls, desserts, cranberry sauce, and more days in advance and freeze.
 Cut any vegetables you need on the big day the day before and store them in the dishes you’ll serve them in.

 - Set the table the day before (though the morning of is good, too).

 - Wash kitchen items as you use them and run the dishwasher if needed early so it’s empty for the dinner dishes.

 - Put someone in charge of drinks before and during dinner and coffee after.

-I hope this checklist and tips helps you and your family to have a blessed and relaxing holiday!
-If you’re looking for recipe and easy decor ideas, be sure to check out this page dedicated to all things Thanksgiving – even recipes for leftovers!
-(Tip: pin the image on the page since I update this page yearly.)
+I hope this checklist and tips help you and your family to have a blessed and relaxing holiday!
+If you're looking for Thanksgiving recipe and easy decor ideas, be sure to check out this page dedicated to all things Thanksgiving - even recipes for leftovers!
+(TIP: pin the image on the page since I update this page yearly.)